First you must search for, and then view the property you like.

 SECURE THE PROPERTY (You cannot secure a property without having viewed it)

-– Secondly, all tenants will need to transfer their £60 per person admin fees over to one responsible member of the group.
-Make sure you are certain on the property as the admin fees are non-refundable.
+– Secondly, all tenants will need to transfer their £60 per person admin fees over to one member of the group.
+Make sure you are certain you would like to rent the property as the admin fees are non-refundable.

 – Once one individual has the full fees and details for all tenants they will need to call our office on 01904 629929 (option 1 for Lettings) or pop into our office (22 High Petergate) to provide us with the Tenant details and the admin fee payment for all tenants (payable in full in one transaction).
 Please be aware that there is a 2% charge for cash payments.

 *Please note, the admin fees hold the property until the Tenancy agreement is released to you via email and then you have 7 days in which to complete the agreement.
-After this time, if the tenancy agreement is not fully signed, the property will be re-marketed, and you will lose your non-refundable admin fees.
+After this time, if the tenancy agreement is not fully signed, by all tenants and guarantors, the property will be re-marketed, and you will lose your non-refundable admin fees.

 -We will prepare your Tenancy Agreement through our online signing system of StuRents.
 You will receive an email link from StuRents to access your Agreement.
 Please keep an eye on your junk folder if this does not arrive in your main inbox.
 Please check your housemates have received the link too.